Mariam-Saad512003/education_site_FCAI/README.md

 This platform aims to enhance the educational experience by providing a centralized hub for communication, course management, and academic tracking.

----

-Feel free to customize this template to fit the specific features and functionalities of your education site.